This is the second post in a series about migraines. Start with the first post, about hormonal triggers.

 There’s another way dysbiosis can cause migraines.
 You can have an overgrowth of bacteria that turn nitrates into nitric oxide, a headache trigger.
 In fact this study showed that nitric oxide was higher in the bloodstream of migraine sufferers.

 - Alcohol: Alcohol damages your gut lining, and allows endotoxins to leak through.
 Measurements of LPS endotoxins are higher with alcohol disease damage.

 - Medications: The most common are:

-- Nonsteroidal anti-inflammatories (NSAIDS) like aspirin, ibuprofen, and prescriptions like meloxicam all damage your gut lining.
+- Nonsteroidal anti-inflammatories (NSAIDS) like aspirin, ibuprofen, and prescriptions like meloxicam.

 - Gluten: In all people, gluten increases a protein called Zonulin, which signals a loosening of your intestinal cell tight junctions (TJs).
-People with robust immunity may handle this, but anyone with gluten intolerance cannot handle this without gluten proteins leaking through and wreaking havoc.
+Anyone with gluten intolerance (Celiac or non) is at risk for gluten proteins to leak through and trigger inflammation.

 - Other inflammatory foods for you, determined on a case-by-case basis.

 - Stress: There is a myriad of explanations and studies as to how stress affects gut permeability.